mykwillis/angular-slick-redux/README.md

     }

-If you don't disable <slick> when changing data, the ng-repeat directive gets really confused by the cruft it left in the DOM and Bad Things happen.
+If you don't disable <slick> when changing data, the ng-repeat directive gets really confused by the cruft <slick> left in the DOM, and Bad Things happen.

 Callbacks